Contents

 Vector Rejection

-With \(\mathbf{b}^\perp\) being the 2D Perp Operator.
-Having the scalar rejection, we can then calculate the Vector Rejection of \(\mathbf{a}\) onto \(\mathbf{b}\):
+With \(\mathbf{b}^\perp\) being the 2D Perp Operator, the corresponding Vector Rejection of \(\mathbf{a}\) onto \(\mathbf{b}\) is

 \[ \mathbf{a}' = a' \cdot \hat{\mathbf{b}}^{\perp} = \frac{\mathbf{a} \cdot \mathbf{b}^{\perp}}{|\mathbf{b}|} \cdot \frac{\mathbf{b}^{\perp}}{|\mathbf{b}|} = \frac{\mathbf{a} \cdot \mathbf{b}^{\perp}}{|\mathbf{b}|^2} = \frac{\mathbf{a} \cdot \mathbf{b}^{\perp}}{\mathbf{b} \cdot \mathbf{b}} \mathbf{b}^{\perp} =: \operatorname{rej}_{\mathbf{b}}(\mathbf{a}) \]

-Any vector \(\mathbf{a}\) can be expressed as the sum of its projection vector \(\operatorname{proj}_{\mathbf{b}}(\mathbf{a})\) and its rejection vector \(\operatorname{rej}_{\mathbf{b}}(\mathbf{a})\) onto another vector \(\mathbf{b}\).
-This is represented by the following equation:
+In any dimension, every vector \(\mathbf{a}\) can be expressed as the sum of its projection vector \(\operatorname{proj}_{\mathbf{b}}(\mathbf{a})\) and its rejection vector \(\operatorname{rej}_{\mathbf{b}}(\mathbf{a})\) onto another vector \(\mathbf{b}\):

-\[ \mathbf{a} = \operatorname{proj}_{\mathbf{b}}(\mathbf{a}) + \operatorname{rej}_{\mathbf{b}}(\mathbf{a}) \]
+\[ \mathbf{a} \;=\; \operatorname{proj}_{\mathbf{b}}(\mathbf{a})\;+\;\operatorname{rej}_{\mathbf{b}}(\mathbf{a}), \]

 Vector Reflection